 Out of the entire African continent, only one country, South Africa, allows same-sex marriage.
 Homosexuality is illegal in Malaysia, Sri Lanka, India, Bangladesh, Pakistan, and Afghanistan.
 Homosexuality is even illegal in Guyana, South America.
 On paper, Russia does not outlaw homosexuality, just every visual representation of it.

 Here in the United States, same-sex marriage is only legal in certain states.
 Why?
 Because some Republicans want to keep fighting a tired battle long after their country has shifted its opinion on this issue.
-[Author’s update: A year after this post was written, we won it.]
+[Beastly’s update: A year after this post was written, we won it.]

 With data like this, the worldview is darker.
 Safety zones and battle lines are clearly drawn.
 Cities like Copenhagen shine like small beacons of sanctuary in a bleak landscape.
 The world can be divvied up into welcoming areas and regions of hate.
 In the U.S., this can be the difference of a few miles between a city and the towns and countryside surrounding it.